Optical spectroscopy of Blazars for the Cherenkov Telescope Array: Sources and results

 \subsection{1RXS J184230.6$-$584202}

 Two spectra of 1RXS J184230.6$-$584202 have been reported recently.
-One spectrum \citep{Des19} has been taken on June 1 2018 with the KOSMOS spectrograph at the 4-m Mayall telescope at CTIO.
-The source had magnitude V=17.5 and the spectrum was featureless with signal to noise 30.
-The other has been taken with the Goodman spectrograph on the SOAR telescope at CTIO \citep{Marchesini19} on May 9 2017.
-The signal to noise is similar to the first one, but in this case the authors report the detection of the CaHK and CaIG features at a redshift $z$=0.421.
+One spectrum \citep{Des19} was taken on June 1, 2018, with KOSMOS at the 4m Mayall telescope.
+The source had magnitude V=17.5, and the spectrum was featureless with a S/N of 30.
+The other was taken with the Goodman spectrograph on the SOAR telescope \citep{Marchesini19} on May 9, 2017.
+The S/N is similar to the first one, but in this case the authors report the detection of the CaHK and CaIG features at redshift $z$ = 0.421.
 The magnitude of the source is not reported by these authors.

-In order to verify the presence of these features, we observed 1RXS J184230.6$-$584202 for 1 hour and 15 minutes obtaining a signal to noise ratio 35.
+In order to verify the presence of these features, we observed 1RXS J184230.6$-$584202 for 1 hour and 15 minutes obtaining a S/N of 35.
 The spectrum has a power-law shape with magnitudes V=18.8 $\pm$ 0.2 and R$_{\rm c}$=18.3 $\pm$ 0.2 (see Fig. \ref{fig_spec2}, third row, right).
-After careful examination, we possibly detect at the 3.6 $\sigma$ level the CaHK feature at $z$=0.421 \citep[the same redshift as in][]{Marchesini19}.
-We note that, at magnitude V = 18.8, the source was much fainter than in \citet{Des19} which may explain our weak detection and their non-detection.
-However considering the low significance of the detection, we consider this redshift value as tentative.
+After careful examination we possibly detect at the 3.6 $\sigma$ level the CaHK feature at $z \sim$ 0.421 \citep[the same redshift as in][]{Marchesini19}.
+We note that at magnitude V = 18.8 the source was much fainter than in \citet{Des19}, which may explain our weak detection and their non-detection.
+Considering the low significance of the detection, we consider this redshift value as tentative.